Learn something new every day

-A typical oscilloscope is a rectangular box with a small screen, numerous input connectors and control knobs and buttons on the front panel.
-To aid measurement, a grid called the graticule is drawn on the face of the screen.
+A typical oscilloscope is a rectangular box with a small screen, numerous input connectors and control knobs, and buttons on the front panel.
+A grid called the graticule on the face of the screen helps with measurement.
 Each square in the graticule is known as a division.
-The signal to be measured is fed to one of the input connectors, which is usually a co-axial connector such as a BNC or N type.
-If the signal source has its own co-axial connector, then a simple co-axial cable is used; otherwise, a specialised cable called a “scope probe” may be required, though in these cases the probe usually comes with the device.
+The signal to be measured is fed to one of the input connectors, which is usually a coaxial connector that uses an electrical cord or other cabling.
+If the signal source has its own coaxial connector, then a simple coaxial cable may be all that’s required; otherwise, a specialized cable called a “scope probe” may be required, though in these cases the probe usually comes with the device.

-In its simplest mode, the oscilloscope repeatedly draws a horizontal line called the trace across the middle of the screen from left to right that relates to the sounds heard and absorbed.
-One of the controls, the timebase control, sets the speed at which the line is drawn, and is calibrated in seconds per division.
+In its simplest and most basic mode, the device draws a horizontal line called the trace across the middle of the screen from left to right that relates to the sounds heard and absorbed.
+One of the controls, the timebase control, sets the speed at which the line is drawn.
+It’s usually calibrated in seconds per division.
 If the input voltage departs from zero, the trace is deflected either upwards or downwards.
-Another control, the vertical control, sets the scale of the vertical deflection, and is calibrated in volts per division.
-The resulting trace is a graph of voltage against time (the present plotted at a varying position, the most recent past to the left, the less recent past to the right).
+Another control, the vertical control, sets the scale of the vertical deflection and is calibrated in volts per division.
+The resulting trace is a graph of voltage against time, with the most recent past to the left, the less recent past to the right.

-If the input signal is periodic, then a nearly stable trace can be obtained just by setting the timebase to match the frequency of the input signal.
+When the input signal is what’s known as “periodic,” it’s usually possible to get a simple trace by setting the timebase to match the frequency of the input signal.
 For example, if the input signal is a 50 Hz sine wave, then its period is 20 ms, so the timebase should be adjusted so that the time between successive horizontal sweeps is 20 ms. This mode is called continual sweep.
-The flaw with this is that the tool's primary timebase is not perfectly accurate, and the frequency of the input signal is not perfectly stable, so the trace will drift across the screen making measurements difficult.
+The flaw with this is that the tool's primary timebase is not usually perfectly accurate, and the frequency of the input signal is not usually perfectly stable; as a result, the trace may drift across the screen, which can make measurements difficult.

 Types of trigger include:

-Most oscilloscopes also allow you to bypass the timebase and feed an external signal into the horizontal amplifier.
-This is called X-Y mode, and is useful for viewing the phase relationship between two signals, which is commonly done in radio and television engineering.
+Most devices also allow users to bypass the timebase and feed an external signal into the horizontal amplifier.
+This is called X-Y mode, and is useful for viewing the phase relationship between two signals, as might be done in radio and television engineering.
 When the two signals are sinusoids of varying frequency and phase, the resulting trace is called a Lissajous curve.

-A dual-timebase oscilloscope has two triggering systems so that two signals can be viewed on different time axes.
+A dual-timebase device has two triggering systems so that two signals can be viewed on different time axes.
 This is also known as a "magnification" mode.
-The user traps the desired, complex signal using a suitable trigger setting.
-Then he enables the "magnification", "zoom" or "dual timebase" feature, and can move a window to look at details of the complex signal.
+The user first traps the desired signal using a suitable trigger setting.
+Then he or she enables the magnification, zoom, or dual timebase feature, and can move a window to look at details of the complex signal.